 A pop-up can only have one custom description and list of fields.

-For layers with enabled attachments, you can display the list of attachments in a pop-up.
-When a feature has attachments and you have chosen to show the list, you will see hyperlinks that launch the attachment in the default file handler.
-Features without attachments display a message that there are no attachments.
+For layers with enabled attachments, you can display a list of attachments in a pop-up by enabling the Show list of Attachments option in the Configure Pop-ups pane.
+When a feature has attachments and this option is enabled, a list of hyperlinks is displayed, ordered from oldest to newest, at the bottom of the pop-up.
+These links open the attachment in the default file handler.
+Features without attachments display a message indicating that there are no attachments.

 You can also source an image using attachments.
 By default, all attachments that are of type=image are included in the pop-up.
-Alternatively, you can choose to only show the first attached image.
+The most recently added image attachment appears first.
+Alternatively, you can choose to only show the first, or most recent, attached image.